mcdexio/mai-protocol/README.md

 ## Features

-Mai 1.0 contains a contract called `MaiProtocol.sol` with the following attributes:
+Mai Protocol 1.0 smart contract has the following attributes:

 * Trading Market Protocol contracts
   * Encapsulates the minting, exchange and redeeming operations